 Chris Locurto: And that ability to go, I don’t know all the things that I don’t, you only know what you know, you don’t know what you don’t know, that ability to be able to say that is the very thing that drove you into being where you are today, which is the very thing that holds so many people back is the, I don’t know if I can do that, but what am I going to find out?
 What am I going to experience?

 So I applaud you for being vulnerable and saying I know I don’t know, I need to go find out those things.
-So as the business kept growing, back in those days, you know, like you said, it’s been 10 years of growth.
+So as the business kept growing, back in those days, you know, as you said, it’s been 10 years of growth.
 What was on your plate?
 Where were you spending your time,

 Bo McDonald: Everything is the truth.
-I was doing client services, I was doing some accounting, some accounts payable.
+I was doing client services, I was doing some accounting, and some accounts payable.
 We’re an ad agency so I was doing some creative director work.
 Probably the only thing that I was not doing was graphic design and that’s because all of the graphic designers locked their keyboards because I knew how dreadful that would turn out and that is, that’s pretty darn truthful.
-So that’s about the only thing that I was not doing in the business and we had 20 ish clients and about 10, 15 employees at that point.
+So that’s about the only thing that I was not doing in the business and we had 20-ish clients and about 10, 15 employees at that point.

 Chris Locurto: And how about your team?
 Where were they spending their time?